-States are required to redraw district maps every ten years.
-This is called redistricting.
+States are required to redraw district maps every ten years, a process called redistricting.

-Redistricting is supposed to ensure lawmakers accurately represent the community.
-But critics say former GOP lawmakers redrew the maps to unfairly favor them in our state.
+Redistricting is supposed to ensure lawmakers accurately represent the community, but critics say former Republican lawmakers redrew the maps to unfairly favor them in our state.

 Critics say they drew their district lines to include voters they know will vote for them, which is what gerrymandering is: the redrawing of district maps for political advantage.

-The organization, Voters not Politicians, say they are trying to end gerrymandering.
+The organization Voters Not Politicians said they are trying to end gerrymandering.

 They held a town hall at Tenacity Brewery in Flint.

-Organizers say District 5 is a gerrymandered area.
+Organizers said District 5 is a gerrymandered area.
 It includes Flint, Saginaw and snakes north to Iosco County.

-"When you do a little bit of distortion in one part of the state, it can lead to big distortion everywhere," he says.
+"When you do a little bit of distortion in one part of the state, it can lead to big distortion everywhere," he said.

-Voters not Politicians has proposed an amendment to change this on the November ballot.
-They received enough petition signatures to get this on the ballot.
+Voters Not Politicians has proposed an amendment to change this on the November ballot and received enough petition signatures to get on the ballot.
 If voters approve it, the amendment would allow a non-partisan panel to redraw district lines, no longer leaving that task to lawmakers.

-But earlier this week, an opposing group, Citizen's Protecting Michigan's Constitution, wants the state Supreme Court to put a hold on it.
+But earlier this week, an opposing group, Citizen's Protecting Michigan's Constitution, wants the Michigan Supreme Court to put a hold on it.

-The group's spokesperson, Dave Doyle, says the issue with the proposal's language.
+Dave Doyle, a spokesperson for Citizen's Protecting Michigan's Constitution, said the issue with the proposal's language.

 "As it's worded, it makes a lot of changes to the Michigan Constitution that were not spelled out in the petition that was circulated," he tells NBC 25/FOX 66 News.